There are many possible symptoms of menopause, and unfortunately, nausea is one of them.

 How Can I Manage And Treat Nausea During Menopause?

-Thankfully, several natural and medical interventions can help.
-Plus, certain lifestyle changes can reduce the severity and frequency of nausea.
+Thankfully, I discovered several natural and medical interventions that made a big difference.
+Plus, I found that certain lifestyle changes helped to reduce the severity and frequency of my nausea.

 Natural Remedies for Nausea